-- Air manifold pressure varies significantly during operation, - 2.
-The amount of fuel admitted per event varies significantly depending on speed and load, and - 3.
-The SOGAV 43 is limited to 200 kPa (2.0 bar) of pressure drop across it.
-Pressure drops greater than these limits will prevent the valve from opening.
+- 1. Air manifold pressure varies significantly during operation, - 2.
+The amount of fuel admitted per event varies significantly depending on speed and load, - 3.
+The SOGAV 36 valve is limited to 200 kPa (2 bar) of pressure drop across it.
+Pressure drops greater than this limits will prevent the valve from opening.